jsenaribeiro/jsenaribeiro.github.io/readme/review/binder.md

 const Home = (props, { logon }) => <h1>current user name: { logon.name }</h1>
 ```

-## Custom props directives
+## Props directives

-Props binding is a props transformation enabled by the new props directive feature.
+Props directive is a props transformation enabled by the new props directive feature.
 Custom props directive is supported using a similar functional component syntax.
 ```tsx
 import { server } from '@reactful/client'